 Inspire employees' children & help the community

-Inspire staff high school or college-aged children to participate in one day ideation where they come up with a plan on how to help our communities and the company.
-Present the ideas and the company implements the best idea.
+Inspire staff high school or college-aged children to participate in one-day sessions where they come up with a plan on how to help our communities and the company.
+Present the ideas, and the company implements the best idea.

-Similar to how Google used to have their 20% program, allow teams to form on a biannual basis to come up with new ideas and question old habits in a hackathon.
+Similar to how Google used to have their 20% program, it allows teams to form on a biannual basis to come up with new ideas and question old habits in a hackathon.
 You can use tools to manage the hackathon and follow processes like business model canvas.
-Recognize employees for creating new programs in the company that fix problems.
+Recognize employees for creating new programs in the company that fixes problems.

 Put a parking spot or two right in front of the office for employees to earn or redeem.